Leadership Overview

 Jack Stack - Chief Executive Officer

-Jack Stack, the Chief Executive Officer at SRC, directs the overarching strategy and operational framework for the company.
-This leadership role involves guiding SRC's position as the oldest employee-owned remanufacturer to original equipment manufacturers (OEMs) in North America.
-Jack Stack ensures the company's programs effectively serve the agricultural, industrial, construction, truck, marine, and automotive sectors.
-The Chief Executive Officer's focus remains on fostering the unique employee-ownership model and driving growth through innovative remanufacturing solutions.
-This involves maintaining strong relationships with OEMs and expanding market reach.
-The executive's strategic vision underpins SRC's commitment to sustainability and value creation for its partners and employee-owners.
+Jack Stack, the Chief Executive Officer at SRC, directs the overarching strategic vision and operational framework for the company.
+This leadership role involves guiding SRC's unique employee-owned structure and its deep-rooted relationships with original equipment manufacturers (OEMs).
+Stack ensures that the company's remanufacturing programs effectively serve the agricultural, industrial, construction, truck, marine, and automotive markets.
+His focus remains on driving innovation in remanufacturing processes and expanding market reach.
+By fostering a culture of ownership and accountability, Jack Stack reinforces SRC's position as the oldest employee-owned remanufacturer in North America, directly impacting long-term growth and operational excellence.

 Jack Stackis - President & Chief Executive Officer